 What data gets deleted?

-Also, after your account gets deleted, you won’t be able to take the username associated with it.
+Also, after your account gets deleted, you can’t take the username associated with it.

-So, this is how you can take care of your unattended Google account and associated data in case some horrible event happen in the future.
+So, this is how you can auto-delete your Google account and associated data in case some horrible event happens in the future.

 If you have something to add, drop your thoughts in the comments.